Multibit-Legacy/multibit-hd/README.md

 To do an i18n refresh:

-1) Download the i18n zip from : http://translate.multibit.org/project/multibit-hd (download button on that page)
+1. [Download the i18n zip](http://translate.multibit.org/project/multibit-hd) using the Download button
-2) This unzip to a directory multibit-hd
+2. Unzip this to a directory `multibit-hd`
-3) Copy multibit-hd to: mbhd-swing/src/main/resources/languages-from-crowdin
+3. Copy `multibit-hd` to: `mbhd-swing/src/main/resources/languages-from-crowdin`
-4) Run a terminal and cd to mbhd-swing/src/main/resources/languages-from-crowdin
+4. Run a terminal and cd to `mbhd-swing/src/main/resources/languages-from-crowdin`
-5) Run the script ./move-files.sh
+5. Run the script `./move-files.sh`

 This moves and renames all the files into the languages directory.
-If there are any files/ new languages it listes them at the end so that you can see there is something missing from the move-files script.
+If there are any files or new languages it lists them at the end so that you can see there is something missing from the `move-files` script.